NikkaLuna/ai-datalakehouse-bronze-etl/README.md

 ![Athena](https://img.shields.io/badge/Athena-SQL-blue)
 ![Data Catalog](https://img.shields.io/badge/Glue%20Catalog-Metadata-yellow)

-It is designed to demonstrate production-minded data engineering patterns using **AWS Glue, S3, Athena, and PySpark**.
+It is designed to demonstrate production oriented data engineering patterns using **AWS Glue, S3, Athena, and PySpark**.

+I built this project to practice the kinds of tradeoffs that show up in lakehouse-style ETL systems: incremental processing, schema handling, partition strategy, and keeping downstream data reliable enough to use.

 Live Project